What Goes Where?

 • Food Cards

-• Storing Food Safely interactive game
+• interactive storage game

-• Storage pupil sheets
+• Storage pupil worksheets

-• Homelink sheet Food Hunt
+• Homelink sheet

 Setting up

-• Select appropriate food cards for use.
+• select appropriate food cards for use

-• Set up the interactive storage game on the whiteboard.
+• set up the interactive storage game on the whiteboard

 Activities

-• I-Spy game - pupils take it in turns to choose a storage area and think of a food item that would be stored there, saying “In my [e.g. fridge] I spy something beginning with …”, with other pupils taking turns at guessing the food item.
+• I-Spy game - pupils take it in turns to choose a storage area and think of a food item that would be stored there, saying “In my [e.g. fridge] I spy something beginning with …”, with other pupils taking turns at guessing the food item

-• Write some sentences under the picture explaining why the food is best stored in that area
+• write some sentences under the picture explaining why the food is best stored in that area

 Assessment opportunities